MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 ### Edit the list of your team members

-The _Catch up with your team_ feature uses both data and settings to determine the structure of a team, namely who is the manager and who reports to that manager.
-It initially obtains a snapshot of the team structure from Azure Active Directory, which contains the hierarchy of the entire organization.

-When the team structure changes, the manager is responsible for updating its hierarchy data.
+The _Catch up with your team_ feature requires current data about team membership.
+It initially obtains a list of team members from Azure Active Directory.
+Thereafter, when the team structure or membership changes, the manager is responsible for updating its hierarchy data.

 **To edit team member list**